This coronavirus-shortened season has seriously damaged the Mariners’ ‘step-back’ plan. Will 2021 be any better?

 You could argue that pitchers figured him out, but it’s far more likely that he got fatigued.
 Players have to learn how to adjust in the later months of the season, and guys such as Lewis and White and Long won’t be able to do that this season.

 Players have to learn to deal with fans as well.
 This is another point Servais underscored.
 People at home might not notice much of a difference, but the feel of a ballpark is infinitely different with people in attendance.
 Players can’t feel the tens or hundreds of thousands of people watching them on TV, but thousands of fans in the crowd can ignite the nerves in a way few things can.
-That’s part of being a big leaguer.
+That’s part of being a big-leaguer.
 And even though the M’s are still facing the game’s best, the young guys are still missing out on critical experiences.

 “We’re getting to compete against the best in the world, which is really important for our young players to see where they stack up,” Servais said.
-“Next year we’re going to go through another step where we hopefully — we’re keeping our fingers crossed, where there will be fans in the stands.”
+“Next year we’re going to go through another step where we hopefully — we’re keeping our fingers crossed — where there will be fans in the stands.”

 But what sort of product would those fans be watching next year?
 A couple years ago, it seemed as though 2021 was the target date for this to be close to a finished product.
 It’s hard to imagine that being the case now.
 In some fashion or another, this year has been a strain on just about everybody in the country.
 Among MLB teams, it looks as though it has been particularly harsh on the Mariners.